open-sauced/docs/docs/welcome/glossary.md

 - **Medium**: Between 5 and 80 PRs.
 - **Low**: Below 5 PRs.

+## Activity Ratio

+The activity ratio in workspaces is based on pull request commits, issues comments, and the number of unique contributors.

 ## Alumni Contributors

 A contributor who has not been active on a project in the last 30 days.